Superfund site redeveloped into habitat for monarch butterflies

-The CCI Superfund site (CCI) recycled, stored, repackaged, and distributed various chemicals in a mixed commercial, industrial, and residential area.
+The Chemical Commodities, Inc. (CCI) Superfund site recycled, stored, repackaged, and distributed various chemicals in a mixed commercial, industrial, and residential area.
 Nearby residents reported many fires and explosions at the site during the 1960s and 1970s.
 Adding to their worries, the EPA identified chlorinated solvents and metals in the site’s soil and groundwater — as well as its surrounding area — that now needed to be cleaned up.

 While Haley & Aldrich did not prepare the original feasibility study, we did identify opportunities to improve the effectiveness of the remedial action plan (RAP) and facilitated acceptance of the modified RAP with the stakeholders.
 We also worked closely with the client to facilitate a cleanup conducive to the desired future redevelopment of the site, which included a pollinator habitat and educational trail for monarch butterflies

 Our focus in regulatory interactions was to weave complex technical issues into an overall project framework and effectively advocate our client’s position through efficient data management, technical expertise, and communication to all stakeholders.
-Overcoming the traditional differences between owner and regulator resulted in “end vision” acceptance as well as significant cost savings and schedule improvements.
+Overcoming the traditional differences between owner and regulator resulted in acceptance of the end vision as well as significant cost savings and schedule improvements.
 This strategy was the cornerstone of our success.
 In fact, the EPA now includes lessons learned from the CCI project in presentations to its managers about how other sites can implement similar strategies.

 Built full consensus among property owners and other stakeholders concerned with our client’s strategy

 Reduced costs by more than $10 million compared to EPA’s original expectations for full site excavation

 Decreased costs by an additional $2 million compared to the original feasibility study through technical refinements, including special treatment of hot spots